It's often sold as a simple fix: let doctors cross state lines and access will follow. In employer health plans, it doesn't work that cleanly.

 When telehealth isn't dependable across state lines, employees don't patiently troubleshoot.
 They pivot.

-- They go to urgent care or the ER (higher cost).
+- They hit urgent care or the ER (higher cost).

-- They pay cash for direct-to-consumer telehealth (untracked and unintegrated).
+- They pay cash for DTC telehealth (untracked, unintegrated).

-- They delay care (often increasing downstream risk and spend).
+- They delay care (increasing downstream risk and spend).

-So licensure portability isn’t just about clinician convenience.
-It’s a practical lever for controlling leakage and making telehealth a true front door to care.
+So licensure portability isn't just about clinician convenience.
+It's a practical lever for controlling leakage and turning telehealth into the true front door to care.

 A better frame: treat licensure like eligibility for payment